barsdeveloper/parser-nostrum/README.md

 ```

 ### `.chain(fn)`
-Chains the output of one parser to another.
+Chains the output of one parser to another parser (usefull to decide at runtime how to continue parsing).
 ```JavaScript
 const p = P.reg(/[([{]/).chain(v => (
     {